 Celebrate together with your subscribers

 73% of hotel guests appreciate loyalty programs with frequent rewards that are not dependent on earning points.
-Apart from Christmas, New Year and birthday, each day may become a special occasion to reward your subscribers with something special.
+Apart from Christmas, New Year and birthdays, each day could become a special occasion to reward your subscribers with something special.

 Communicate with your hotel guests before and after their stay

 The experience of your guests extends far beyond the hotel property itself.
-And your email marketing should target the vacationists at the specific stages of their guest journey, including the time before and after their stay.
+Your email marketing should target the vacationers at the specific stages of their guest journey, including the time before and after their stay.

-Here is a minimum of hotel emails you should be sending to your guests:
+Here is are some basic hotel emails you should be sending to your guests:

 1. “Thank You for Booking”